Keep Up With McLean!

 Appleton specializes in comprehensive treatment for adults ages 18 and over who have a primary diagnosis of psychosis and/or bipolar disorder and may also have coexisting conditions such as addiction, anxiety, or depression.

-Individuals who come to Appleton may be entering residential treatment for the first time or may be transferring from another program in order to receive the tailored, robust services that we offer.
-They may also come to our program from an inpatient program at McLean or elsewhere and are in need of continued safe and secure care while they transition back to the community.
+Individuals who come our program may be entering residential treatment for the first time or may be transferring from another program in order to receive the tailored, robust services that we offer.

-Group therapy is a central part of the program, with 20 groups per week covering a range of specialized topics such as self-assessment, family issues, interpersonal skills, mindfulness, and more.
-Group therapy also incorporates evidence-based modalities such as cognitive behavior therapy (CBT) and dialectical behavior therapy (DBT).
-These proven strategies focus on building skills to connect thoughts and behaviors.
+Group therapy is a central part of the program, with more than 20 groups per week covering a range of specialized topics such as mindfulness, cognitive behavior therapy (CBT), dialectical behavioral therapy (DBT), interpersonal skills, spirituality, and much more.

-We take a holistic approach to treatment, recovery, and well-being.
-There is an emphasis on stress management, overall health, fitness, and nutrition.
-Daily schedules include activities such as meditation, yoga, nutritional support, gardening, and expressive therapies.
+At Appleton, there is an emphasis on stress management, overall health, holistic health, fitness, and nutrition.
+Daily schedules typically include activities such as meditation, yoga, hikes, nutritional support, gardening, and expressive therapies.
 Patients also have access to an on-campus fitness center, a certified trainer, and a nearby athletic club.

 Family and friends play a significant role in treatment, recovery, and long-term success.
 With permission of the patient, we partner with the patient’s family and friends to work together to identify opportunities for growth when developing support strategies and an aftercare plan.

-At Appleton, our goal is for each individual to leave the program with the skills needed for a lifetime of future growth and development.
+At Appleton, our goal is for each individual to leave the program with the tools needed for a lifetime of success.

 People come to Appleton from across the United States and around the world.
 We can help arrange admission from most domestic or international locations.